VowpalWabbit/vowpal_wabbit/CONTRIBUTING.md

 # Contributing

 Vowpal Wabbit welcomes contributions from the community.
 Consider this document as a guideline rather than strict rules.
-This are just a set of suggestions that we find useful to increase productivitity for everyone involved.
+These are just a set of suggestions that we find useful to increase the productivitity of everyone involved.

 ## Process